mbuesch/timeslicers/README.md

 To keep things simple, the scheduler has a couple of restrictions:

 - All task periods must be multiples of the smallest task period.
 - All tasks run with the same OS priority.
-Therefore, the tasks won't interrupt each other.
+Therefore, all tasks on the same CPU core won't interrupt each other.
 - The order of execution of the tasks is undefined.
 - The number of application objects that can be registered to the scheduler is compile time constant.